B. Sc. in Civil Engineering

 L.L.B -- Bachelor of Laws

-Teaghan is a dedicated professional from Treaty 8 territory, blending her Indigenous heritage with a robust background in law and business development.
+Teaghan is a dedicated professional a member of Treaty 8 territory, blending her Indigenous heritage with a robust background in law and business development.
 With experience in both Canada and the UK, Teaghan leverages her multicultural insights to foster meaningful partnerships and drive initiatives that respect and celebrate cultural traditions.

 Teaghan is committed to ensuring accessible and quality services that honour cultural values and traditions, embodying the spirt of Reconciliation in every project she undertakes.